gnames/gnparser/README.md

 ## Using Go tools

-If you hve Go installed on your computer use
+If you have Go installed on your computer use

 ```bash
 go get -u gitlab.com/gogna/gnparser